Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/custom-fields.md

 <img src="../images/task-fields-library-options.png" alt="Different pptions for custom fields in a task fields library" class="responsive-img" width="90%" />

-Any changes (edit or delete) on a field in a library, will affect the task types[Task Types] and the tasks that are currently using it.
+Any changes (edit or delete) on a field in a library, will affect the [task types](task-types.md) and the tasks that are currently using it.

 You can open your personal custom fields when you: